d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

         return self.init_state(batch_size, self.num_hiddens, ctx)
 ```

-Let's run a simple test to check whether the model makes any sense at all.
-In particular, let's check whether inputs and outputs have the correct dimensions, e.g. to ensure that the dimensionality of the hidden state hasn't changed.
+Let's do a sanity check whether inputs and outputs have the correct dimensions, e.g. to ensure that the dimensionality of the hidden state hasn't changed.

 ```{.python .input}
 vocab_size, num_hiddens, ctx = len(vocab), 512, d2l.try_gpu()